telerik/fiddler-everywhere-docs/knowledge-base/how-to-capture-nodejs-traffic.md

     hostname: "127.0.0.1",
     port: 8866,
 };

+// Use this only for debugging purposes as it introduces a security issue process.env.NODE_TLS_REJECT_UNAUTHORIZED = 0;

 const setFiddlerProxy = (options) => {
     if (typeof options === "string") { // options can be URL string.